fjiangAI/MMAPIS/README.md

 # ✨ Latest News

+- [02/20/2024] : Incorporate updates to Open APIs complete with relevant calling methods in [api_usage.ipynb](client/api_usage.ipynb)

-- [02/05/2024] : Released the preprocessing code.
+- [02/05/2024] : Release the code of preprocessing

 *   [01/16/2024]: Release the [tech report](https://arxiv.org/abs/2401.09150).

 # TODO List

-- [x] Open-source the base code for each component.
+- [x] Open the base code of each part

-- [ ] Open the API for each part in the entire workflow to provide convenience for users.
+- [x] Open the API of each part in the whole workflow to convenient user
-- [ ] Optimize the User Interface (UI) to enhance the user's interactive experience.
+- [ ] Optimize the User Intereface(UI) to better improve user's interactive experience
-- [ ] Enhance the code execution speed.
+- [ ] Speed up code